barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

 #### Building-up the request

 I will start by building-up the request, which is sent from the client to the server.
-As we are creating a new resource (in this case a new **log**), we will choose **POST** as the HTTP method.
+As I am creating a new resource (in this case a new **log**), I will choose **POST** as the HTTP method.
 The POST request looks similar to the GET request shown in my [previous article](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/), but with some additional fields.

 According to some HTTP rules, when you want to create a resource (in this special case a new **log**), you should send a POST request to its collection, which in this case turns out to be located under the URI **/webservice/{app_id}/logs**.

 Additionally the user data needs to be sent in the request body.
 We should always specify the format in which this data is sent (in this case I will be choosing **JSON-formatted** data).

-Let's summarise all the fields to be included in the POST request:
+Let's summarize all the fields to be included in the POST request:

 | Request Fields     | Value                                                   |
 |--------------------|---------------------------------------------------------|